Castlevania (1999 video game): Gameplay

 Castlevania includes elements from the survival horror game genre.
 In addition to the trappings and narrative devices of Gothic horror, players are often placed in situations that may evoke feelings of stress, anxiety, and vulnerability.
 Players may be trapped in caged fights with monsters, such as the battle with the Cerberus hounds in the Villa when the screen darkens to near-black.
 Some caged battles are timed, such as the boss battles in the Duel Tower level, where the gamer will be crushed by a falling ceiling should they not best their enemy in time.
 Vampires are also often fought in caged environments, with the added complication that they can latch onto Carrie and Reinhardt to suck their blood.
 If the player doesn't break free by rapidly rotating the control stick, the character's status changes to "vamp" and they will not be able to use their primary weapon or healing items.
-Unless a specific item is used to recover, the game becomes exponentially more challenging.
+Unless a specific item is used to recover, the game becomes much more challenging.
 Castlevania also features two other survival horror sequences: In the Villa's maze garden, players must follow Malus through the labyrinthine hedges while strong, unbeatable enemies give chase.
 In the Castle Center, players must carefully carry the "magic nitro" item through an obstacle course to its destination.
 One jump, fall, or hit will cause the volatile chemical to explode, resulting in immediate death.

 Although progression through the game is relatively linear, with characters unable to revisit completed levels, there is also an emphasis on exploration.
 Most levels require only occasional backtracking, and are relatively straightforward in how players progress.
 The Villa and Castle Center levels, however, are sprawling environments that require in-depth exploration.
 This element of exploration and discovery is strengthened by the fact that there is no in-game map, requiring players to rely on memory alone to navigate.
 Occasionally boss battles will not occur at end of a level, but rather in the middle or even at the beginning (such as in first level, where players must fight a boss moments after starting the game).
 The Duel Tower level consists only of boss battles.
 Both styles of levels include light puzzle-solving, such as the astronomical puzzle in the Castle Center's planetarium.
 Puzzle solving often involves non-player characters such as Charlie Vincent, Rosa, and the lizard man.
 Conversations with these characters may yield insights or items necessary to progress in the game.